dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/modeling.md

 ## Embedded entities

 > [!NOTE]
 > Related entity types are configured as owned by default.
-To prevent this for a specific entity type call <xref:Microsoft.EntityFrameworkCore.ModelBuilder.Entity%2A?displayProperty=nameWithType>.
+To prevent this for a specific entity type call <xref:Microsoft.EntityFrameworkCore.ModelBuilder.Entity*?displayProperty=nameWithType>.

 For Azure Cosmos DB, owned entities are embedded in the same item as the owner.
 To change a property name use [ToJsonProperty](/dotnet/api/Microsoft.EntityFrameworkCore.CosmosEntityTypeBuilderExtensions.ToJsonProperty):